 - Foreign study.
 Go global.
 Explore a wider world through engineering exchange programs in Thailand, Hong Kong, and Germany, plus additional opportunities through Dartmouth's Off-Campus Programs Office.

 - You matter.
-Get taught by professors, not graduate students — just one reason why Dartmouth is ranked #1 for undergraduate teaching.
+Get taught by professors, not graduate students — just one reason why Dartmouth is ranked in the top 10 for undergraduate teaching.